GrupoDiana/BRT-Documentation/docs/osc/resources.md

 `/resources/removeBRIR <string BRIR_id> <bool removed> <string description>`

-The return message is sent to all subscribers and refers to the `BRIR_id`, indicating `removed=true`if the BRIR successfuly removed and `removed=false` if not.
-In both cases a `description` is added to give more details.
+The return message is sent to all subscribers and refers to the `BRIR_id`, indicating `removed=true`if the BRIR successfuly removed and `removed=false` if not. <!--In both cases a `description` is added to give more details. -->

 #### Example

 BeRTA receives: `/resources/removeBRIR BRIR1`

-BeRTA sends back to all subscribers: `/resources/removeBRIR BRIR1 true` or just to the sender: `/resources/removeBRIR BRIR1 false error: BRIR not found in the list`
+BeRTA sends back to all subscribers: `/resources/removeBRIR BRIR1 true` or just to the sender: `/resources/removeBRIR BRIR1 false`

 <!----------------------------------------------------------------------------------->
 ---